 With an objective of seeding green ideas in the minds of young budding professionals and also to encourage new thoughts and innovation in green design, IGBC organises the ‘Green Design Competition’ every year.

 The objective of the competition is to create awareness and instill environmental responsibility among school children of today and future leaders of tomorrow.

-The workskills competition is conducted at the Regional level first, followed by the National Competitions, to encourage workers in the industry by recognising excellence in skill through organised competitions in select trades.
+The workskills competition is conducted at the Regional level first, followed by the National and International Competitions, to encourage workers in the industry by recognising excellence in skill through organised competitions in select trades.